iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     Once configured, block devices filtered out will be mounted on the IOMesh cluster.

-3. Verify that `CLAIMSTATE` of `BlockDevice` you select becomes `Claimed`.
+3. Verify that the `CLAIMSTATE` of the block devices you select becomes `Claimed`.

     ```bash
     kubectl --namespace iomesh-system -o wide get blockdevice
     ```

-    After running the command, you should see an example below:
+    If successful, you should see output like this:

     ```output
     NAME                                           NODENAME             PATH         FSTYPE   SIZE           CLAIMSTATE   STATUS   AGE